-As a frequent traveler, I sometimes find myself so time-shifted that I can’t sleep even though it’s late at night.
-During a recent episode, I wondered whether lying in bed with my eyes closed has the same benefits as actual sleep.
+As a frequent traveler, I sometimes find myself so time-shifted I can’t sleep even though it’s late at night.
+During a recent episode, I wondered whether lying in bed with my eyes closed had the same benefits as actual sleep.
 Doesn’t my brain and body still get some rest?

-Brian Fung (@B_Fung), an associate editor at The Atlantic, asks exactly this question in “When you can’t sleep, how good is lying in bed with your eyes closed?”
-He concludes that actual sleep is significantly superior to simply resting.
-According to Dr. Chiara Cirelli, a neuroscientist at the University of Wisconsin, there’s a unique benefit to sleep you don’t get with “quiet wakefulness, microsleep, or unihemispheric sleep.”
+Brian Fung asks exactly this question in “When you can’t sleep, how good is lying in bed with your eyes closed?”
+He concludes actual sleep is significantly superior to simply resting.
+According to neuroscientist Dr. Chiara Cirelli, there’s a unique benefit to sleep you don’t get with “quiet wakefulness, microsleep, or unihemispheric sleep.”
 Lying down might help the body relax but it doesn’t support the cognitive recovery needed by the brain.

 Many of us are so busy we see rest as a weakness – a waste of precious time, but rest is, in fact, a biological need.
 All the science shows we need rest to live, just like we need food.